telerik/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 **Option 2** Path jQuery.
 You can find more information about the possible path in the aforementioned jQuery bug report.

-### Unknown DataSource transport type 'json'
+### Unknown DataSource transport type json Warning Is Displayed

-This warning can be caused by one of the following:
+The `Unknown DataSource transport type json` warning might be caused by either of the following reasons:

-* invalid Kendo UI DataSource [`type`](/api/javascript/data/datasource#configuration-type) configuration, such as:
+* Invalid Kendo UI DataSource [`type`](/api/javascript/data/datasource#configuration-type) configuration is set.
+For example:

     ```
     dataSource: {